gitlabhq/gitlabhq/doc/gitlab-geo/object_storage.md

-# GitLab Geo with Object storage
+# Geo with Object storage

-GitLab Geo can be used in combination with Object Storage (AWS S3, or other compatible object storage).
+Geo can be used in combination with Object Storage (AWS S3, or other compatible object storage).

 ## Configuration